Honda Accord years to avoid — most common problems

 Because of all these problems, some Honda Accord years are simply not as reliable as others.
 Some of the major problems that persisted for a few model years included airbag system faults, faulty fuel pumps, and increased oil consumption of some engines.

-So, it’s best to go around these production years and go for the model that has gone through a recall or to completely avoid buying the following model years:
+So, it’s best to go around these production years and go for the model that has gone through a recall, and you can’t help but wonder – what are the worst Honda Accord years?

 Sixth-generation Honda Accord (1999-2001 model years)